mohitrajain/wire-docs/src/developer/reference/oauth.md

         }
 ```

-Note that the JWK is a sensitive configuration value, so it is recommended to use Helm's support for managing secrets instead of including it in a plaintext `values.yaml` file.
+Note that the JWK is a sensitive configuration value, so it is recommended to use Helm’s support for managing secrets instead of including it in a plaintext `values.yaml` file.

 ### OAuth authorization code, access token, and refresh token expiration